Anger Management Groups

 This group runs for 8 weeks at a time with the option to continue after the initial course.
 It is covered by some insurance plans, otherwise we offer a prompt pay discount and sliding scale discount to make this course affordable for those who would benefit from it.
-This group is currently only available at our Brooklyn Park location on Saturday mornings and is separated by gender.

 WHAT DOES THIS GROUP COVER?

 Through our work in anger management we help you to recognize and understand:

 - The benefits and purposes of anger: Anger can motivate us to make positive change, it can help us recognize the need for boundaries and personal limits.

 - Anger as a Secondary Emotion: Often anger is an emotion that covers up other more vulnerable emotions including sadness, fear, pain, and anxiety.